jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Ask him!"

 "I can't make him call you."
 I continued, "Insurance deals with contracts and policies.
 He'd probably ask where it says you can only rent Land Rovers.
-Every policy is contract and they never specify brands.
+Every policy is contract and they don't specify brands.
 I can send your authorization for a rental in that class, depending on availability.
 Or I can send you a cheque and you arrange your own rental, uber, or public transportation."

 She took the pre-authorized rental.
 I never heard from her again.